Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-Hence the theorem of maximum entropy: the best prior probability distribution that accounts for our knowledge is that of maximum entropy.
-For instance, Shannon\,\cite{Shannon_1948} showed that \myquote{when one does not know anything...} (Balian) the maximum of entropy is obtained for a uniform distribution.
-This provides a mathematical basis for Laplace's principle of insufficient reason and makes it analytical.
+Hence, the theorem of maximum entropy: the best prior probability distribution that accounts for our knowledge is that of maximum entropy.
+For instance, Shannon~\cite{Shannon_1948} showed that \myquote{when one does not know anything…} ({Balian}) the maximum of entropy is obtained for a uniform distribution.
+This provides a mathematical basis for Laplace's principle of insufficient reason and makes it~analytical.

-By getting ride of the ergodic hypothesis, there is absolutely no longer any obstacle, no inconsistency, in postulating by convention that equilibrium is an attractor, that is to say, in defining equilibrium as the state of maximum entropy of phases distribution (that is also the state of maximum entropy of variables whose distributions are similarity-invariant in form\,\cite{Jaynes_1973}, such as the density).
-This is the principle of maximum entropy\,\cite{Jaynes_1957, Jaynes_1957b}.
+By abandoning the ergodic hypothesis, there is no longer any obstacle or inconsistency in postulating by convention that equilibrium is an attractor---that is, in defining equilibrium as the state of maximum entropy of the phase distribution (which is also the state of maximum entropy of variables whose distributions are similarity-invariant in form~\cite{Jaynes_1973}, such as the density).
+This is the principle of maximum entropy~\cite{Jaynes_1957, Jaynes_1957b}.
 This principle, like any other definition, is conventional.
 It is not required to be checked by experiment.
-And thankfully so, because it would not be possible.
+And,~thankfully so, because~it would not be possible.
 This principle is just convenient.
-Without introducing inconsistency, it allows us to establish a deductive link between theoretical statements (the definition of equilibrium plus the 2nd law) and experiments (the observed restoring force towards equilibrium), that is to say, to explain and account for the latter.
+Without~introducing inconsistency, this allows us to establish a deductive link between theoretical statements (the definition of equilibrium plus the second law) and experiments (the observed restoring force towards equilibrium), that is, to~explain and account for the~latter.

-\section{Information and demons}
+\section{Information and~Demons}